AlkorZ3/Quakecraft/README.md

 ### This version of QuakeCraft is a fork from bl4ckskull666
+### Thanks to Geekpower14 for the original code and thanks to bl4ckskull666 for the resurection!
 ### This Scource Code is free available all time for everybody.
-The only condition to use is to add your own name to the version number in the plugin.yml of the plugin.
+The only condition is to respect the GPL license and keep track of the previous authors into the plugin.yml.

 ![Quake Plugin](https://media.forgecdn.net/avatars/67/696/636163107094889338.png)

 # Quake_v3.5.0-Alpha
 This Quake Version is for Minecraft Spigot 1.16.5.

-For Questions and Help please join [Discord](https://www.survival-piraten.de/discord) , after join type !ahoi and !coding in Lobby channel.

 ####################################################